-Alex Kuruvilla is the chief executive of Condé Nast India.
+Alex Kuruvilla is the managing director of Condé Nast India.
 He has successfully launched four Condé Nast titles: Vogue India, GQ, Condé Nast Traveller and Architectural Digest, all of which have seen a year-on-year increase in readership.

 Although Vogue India, Condé Nast’s biggest title on the sub-continent, has “moved up from a print run of 50,000 to 60,000 copies,” Kuruvilla’s gaze is firmly fixed upon digital prospects.
 “In most digitally savvy markets, including some in Asia, digital accounts for 20 to 22 percent of revenues.
 India should do better than that.”